- Parks & Recreation

 - Tree Trimming License Information Q&A (PDF)

-There are many different tree species that grow throughout the City of Brighton, it is critical that you choose the right tree and location to get the most from your tree.
+A variety of different tree species grow throughout the City of Brighton.
+Choosing the right tree for the right location will help maximize the benefits from your tree.
 View the approved list of trees (PDF) from the forestry division gives more information.

 Recommended Tree List for Brighton